elmahio/documentation/docs/logging-to-elmah-io-from-jsnlog.md

 @Html.Raw(JSNLog.JavascriptLogging.Configure())
 ```

-You are ready to log errors from JavaScript til elmah.io.
+You are ready to log errors from JavaScript to elmah.io.
 To test that everything is installed correctly, launch your web application and execute the following JavaScript using Chrome Developer Tools or similar:

 ```javascript
 JL().fatal("log message");
 ```

-Navigate to you log at elmah.io and observe the new error.
-As you can see, logging JavaScript errors is now extremely simple and can be built into any try-catch, jQuery fail handlers and pretty much anywhere else.
+Navigate to your log at elmah.io and observe the new error.
+As you can see, logging JavaScript errors is now extremely simple and can be built into any try-catch, jQuery fail handlers, and pretty much anywhere else.
 To log every JavaScript error, add the following to the bottom of the _Layout.cshtml file:

 ```javascript
 <script>